MultiverseLearningProducts/swe/src/bootcamp/wk1/day4.md

 ### Async and the task que

 In addition to the stack lets imagine another data structure a 'pending callback' que.
 We have seen that async functions get called, but don't return their values straight away.
 So you can imagine those async functions on the stack get put on, then popped off.
 We saw this in the example of the async Jest test before we used the `done` callback.
-However these async functions are recognised by Node.js so it places the callback function into another stack structure called the 'pending callback phase' and then polls (regularly checks) the computer for the completion of the reading from disc operation.
+However these async functions are recognized by Node.js so it places the callback function into another stack structure called the 'pending callback phase' and then polls (regularly checks) the computer for the completion of the reading from disc operation.

 When the 'poll phase' receives an event indicating that the content of the file has been read into memory, it moves the pending callback back onto the stack the next time that the stack is emptied.
 It waits for the stack to be empty, because otherwise it would randomly interrupt the execution of whatever sequence of function calls were queued up on the stack.